zgfgNew/PlayIntegrityFork/README.md

 - Note: Using Tricky Store to achieve STRONG integrity (with an unrevoked hardware keybox.xml) requires the Advanced Settings "spoofProvider" disabled and either "spoofProps" disabled or the "*.security_patch" entry commented out, but to achieve DEVICE integrity (with Tricky Store default AOSP software keybox.xml or a revoked keybox.xml) requires at least "spoofProps" enabled, and some fingerprints may also require "spoofProvider".
 More known working private fingerprints can achieve DEVICE/STRONG integrity on more devices using these Advanced Settings in conjunction with Tricky Store than was possible with Tricky Store alone since they require fingerprint props spoofing.

 </details>

+## About Skipping Property Deletion

+An advanced feature (unrelated to Play Integrity) intended for those who also need to use apps which detect prop tampering.
+To avoid triggering these detections by skipping any `resetprop --delete` commands in the module scripts, manually opt-in by creating a file named skipdelprop in the module directory, either from a root prompt with `touch /data/adb/modules/playintegrityfix/skipdelprop` or from a file explorer app, after the module is already installed, then reboot.

 ## About Scripts-only mode